shekhardtu/frontend-interview-questions/javascript-questions.md

  Q. Explain bind, apply and call.

+### Object Oriented Javascript
+ What is class in javascript?

+ What is the use of Static keyword in javascript?

+ How to initiate an object?
+ How to create private and public methods in Javascript?

+### Functional Programming
+ What is functional Programming?
+ How it is different than OOP?
+ What are different challenges come across functional programming?
+ What is map, filter and reduce and their working?
+ Perform map and filter functionality using reduce.

+### API Question
+ What are different types of status codes range and their purpose of use?

  ## These questions are reasonable to ask a intermediate developer.

  ## These questions are reasonable to ask a expert developer.